gh-aam/easy-diffusion/README.md

 Upcoming...

 ## Note
-A lot of features will be added gradually in an intuitive way (hopefully).
+A lot of features and optimizations will be implemented gradually (hopefully).